Md-Yaseen-Dev/Course--Namaste-Javascript/Readme.md

 Hoisting is a phenomenon in javascript.By the default it access even before intialized it . (by default to the top of the scope)

-**Exper:-** When we create a variable and declare it. it is stored in a execution context before intialization is called hoisting. if we dont decalre but want to call the variable it shows reference error coz, it is not stored in execution context.
+**Expert:-** When we create a variable and declare it. it is stored in a execution context before intialization is called hoisting. if we dont decalre but want to call the variable it shows reference error coz, it is not stored in execution context.
 ```javascript

 getName(); // Namste javascript